bigomics/omicsplayground/docs/examples/examples.rst

 **Figure 10**.
 Variable importance plot.
-To replicate the figure, go to the **Biomarker** module, and set the :option:`Predicted target: dlbcl.type` and :option:`Feature level: gene` from the input panel.
+To replicate the figure, go to the **Biomarker** module, and set the :option:`Predicted target: dlbcl.type` from the input panel.

 Survival tree